opensourceBIM/BIMbots-FreeCAD/README.md

 # BIMbots-FreeCAD
-A FreeCAD plugin to communicate with BIMbots services - http://bimbots.org/ This work is sponsored by [TNO](https://www.tno.nl/en/) to be developed between February/March 2019
+A FreeCAD plugin to communicate with BIMbots services - http://bimbots.org/

+This is a work in progress.

+The plugin consists (so far) of one python script, that can be run directly from the terminal, in which case it prints a list of services it was able to reach, or imported as a python module (py2 and py3 compatible), in which case you have access to several utility functions to retrieve an communicate with BIMbots services.

+It also works as a [FreeCAD](http://www.freecadweb.org) macro.
+If launched from the FreeCAD macros menu, the plugin will autodetect that it is running inside FreeCAD and launch a full GUI that allows to run different BIMbots services.

-Check the [notes](notes.md) for implementation comments, notes, questions, etc and [log](log.md)  files for current status
+Check the [notes](notes.md) for implementation comments, notes, questions, etc and [log](log.md)  files for development logs